These 3 Simple Changes Can Stop Your Dog Being Obese

-I recently read some reports in the newspaper that really made me want to write a post about dog obesity.
+We recently read some reports in the newspaper that really made us want to write a post about dog obesity.
 These reports were pretty sobering about the rise of obesity in dogs but were lacking in actionable steps or advice for their owners.
-I, hand on heart, believe dog owners want their dogs to be a fit and healthy weight and if given the choice would make changes that benefit their dog.
+We, hand on hearts, believe dog owners want their dogs to be a fit and healthy weight and if given the choice would make changes that benefit their dog.
 Here are 3 things you can do to make sure your dog is as fit as can be, but first of all:

 The RSPCA’s definition of obesity is ‘An excess of body fat that is enough to impair health, welfare and quality of life’.

 Surprisingly, your dog only needs to be 10% over the breed standard’s weight to be classed as obese.
 This doesn’t sound like much, right?
 But obesity comes with some nasty friends, such as reduced life span (even in moderately overweight dogs), heart disease, liver disease, arthritis, shortness of breath and musculoskeletal problems.
 It is simple.
 Overweight dogs just don’t live as long as those of a healthy weight.

 Don’t fear, most dog owners don’t know how much their dog should weigh.
 Find out the breed standard and your dog’s current weight.
 Bear in mind there can be a large variation within the standard but if your dog is over the top end then you probably need to take action.

 To find out how to check if your dog is obese click here:

 1. Weigh your dog’s food

 Use a digial scale a weigh your dog's food every time.
 Doing it 'by eye' will generally lead to feeding too much.

 Remember feeding guides are just that – a guide.
 What is sufficient for one dog may be too much for another (even in the same breed).
 Keep your eye on your dog’s weight and make adjustments if you need to.
 This might require a little trial and error but is worth it if it extends the life of your best friend!